yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - filter

   - `query`: Optional, the query to filter for.
 If not provided, an interactive UI will be used to input with.
+  - `--smart`: Use smart-case when filtering, i.e. case-sensitive if the query contains uppercase characters, otherwise case-insensitive.
+  - `--insensitive`: Use case-insensitive filter.

 - sort